SGpp/DisCoTec/README.md

 Third-Level-Manager
 -------------------
-The third-level-manager handles the synchronization and data transfer of and between the systems.
-The following steps will guide you from compilation to
+The third-level-manager handles the synchronization and data transfer between the systems.
+The following steps will guide you from compilation to execution:
-execution:

-* To compile first navigate to combi/distributedcombigrid/third_level_manager.
+1. To compile first navigate to combi/distributedcombigrid/third_level_manager.
-  The folder contains a Makefile.template which you can adjust to fit your needs.
+   The folder contains a Makefile.template which you can adjust to make it compatible with your maschine.

-* The manager takes a .ini file as an input parameter.
-The same folder holds the file example.ini where the number of systems and the port on which the manager will listen can be adjusted.
+2. The manager takes a .ini file as an input parameter.
+The same folder as in 1. holds the example file `example.ini` where the number of systems and the port on which the manager listens can be adjusted.
 Currently, only 2 systems are supported.

-* Use the run script to execute the manager.
+3. Use the run script to execute the manager.
 You can pass your own parameter file to the script whereas by default it reads the example.ini.

 On Hazel Hen
 ------------